Skip to content

 Countries Australia;

-Topics Access to care; Attitudes and Expectations about Long-Term Care; Care economy; Care innovations; Care integration/ coordination; Care outcomes; Care trajectories; Co-production in LTC; Community-based LTC; Dementia care and support; Evaluation of LTC systems and services; Financing LTC; Governance and LTC systems organisation; Healthcare access in LTC; LTC Policy; LTC Reforms; LTC Systems; LTC Workforce; New models of care; Outcome measurement in LTC; Outcomes for unpaid/informal carers; Person-centered care; Prevention and rehabilitation and LTC; Primary Health Care; Quality and accreditation for LTC services; Research gaps and priorities in LTC; Residential LTC services; Stigma and discrimination; Unpaid / informal care;
+Topics Access to care; Attitudes and Expectations about Long-Term Care; Care economy; Care innovations; Care integration/ coordination; Care outcomes; Care trajectories; Co-production in LTC; Community-based LTC; Dementia care and support; Evaluation of LTC systems and services; Financing LTC; Governance and LTC systems organisation; Healthcare access in LTC; LTC Policy; LTC Reforms; LTC Systems; LTC Workforce; New models of care; Outcome measurement in LTC; Outcomes for unpaid/informal carers; Person-centered care; Prevention and rehabilitation and LTC; Primary Health Care; Quality regulation and accreditation for LTC services; Research gaps and priorities in LTC; Residential LTC services; Stigma and discrimination; Unpaid / informal care;

 Methods Causal inference in Long-Term Care; Co-production methods; Data science and LTC research; Expert consultations; Mixed methods; Qualitative studies; Quasi-experimental methods; Research ethics; Systematic Review; Training materials; Trials and other evaluations;